 Main Purpose of Job

-Oversee and track on-site construction of BMPs to assure adherence to approved plans and specifications through the use of site visits, survey, spot checks, and inspections.
+- Track on-site construction of BMPs to assure adherence to approved design plans and specifications and complete As-built plans for final approval.

 Experience: One year of experience related to soil and water conservation in such areas as surveying, drafting, construction, or agricultural work.

-1. One year of additional experience as defined above may be substituted for the required education.
+1. Candidates may substitute one year of additional experience as defined above for the required education.

-2. Applicants may substitute education at an accredited college or university at a rate of 30 semester credit hours per year with at least nine credits of course work in engineering, construction, drafting, surveying, science, agronomy, or mathematics or any combination thereof, for one year of the required experience.
+2. Candidates may substitute education at an accredited college or university at a rate of 30 credit hours per year with at least nine credit hours of course work in engineering, construction, drafting, surveying, science, agronomy, or mathematics or any combination of the above for the required experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in soil conservation classification or soil conservation specialty codes in the natural resources management and biological sciences field of work on a year-for-year basis for the required experience.

 The online application process is STRONGLY preferred.
 If you are unable to apply online, you may mail a paper application to: Maryland Department of Agriculture Human Resource Office, Room 304, 50 Harry S. Truman Parkway Annapolis, MD 21401.
 If you are submitting additional information, such as diplomas or transcripts, the preferred method is to upload them online with your application.